 In order to engage all students, while also focusing on welcoming new students to their campus and programs, the Hostos mentor program has embraced the shared vision that personal connections, which are fostered between mentors and mentees, can teach students to become more focused, supported, and engaged in their collegiate success.
 As Hostos further explains, “The positive connections that students make at the college foster the creation of a safe and comfortable learning environment where academic exploration and experimentation are encouraged.”

-- Mentors will strive to help mentees establish a stronger sense of self-esteem and confidence as they continue their pursuit for enhanced knowledge and higher education.
+Mentors will strive to help mentees establish a stronger sense of self-esteem and confidence as they continue their pursuit of enhanced knowledge and higher education.

 If you are a new community college student, finding a mentor can help your academic and social transition greatly.
 On the other hand, if you are an experienced member of your community college campus, extending your friendship and wisdom as a mentor can greatly benefit new members to your college.

 Get helpful tips and expert advice on boosting your GPA.
 This section will provide valuable tips on studying, mentor programs and how to avoid academic probation.
 Examine the latest trends in student motivation techniques, take a good look at online learning, and find resources to guide you on the path to success.